-Over a period of 30 years, estimates of flu-associated deaths in the United States range from about 3,000 to 49,000 people, illustrating the fact that the flu is unpredictable and can be very severe.
+Since 2010, estimates of flu-associated deaths in the United States range from about 12,000 to 61,000 people, illustrating the fact that the flu is unpredictable and can be very severe.
 Even previously healthy people can get seriously ill from the flu, and it’s difficult to predict when the flu may strike.
 As you can see from this map of recent flu activity in the U.S., the flu is already circulating throughout the nation.

 It’s not too late to get vaccinated.